 7. Now you are done with all the praying part, you just need to find the fireplace to burn the joss paper.
 There is usually a temple staff member handling joss paper packets from the prayers.
 All you need to do is to hand him/her the rest of joss paper packet, including joss paper combo, the Tai Sui prayer paper you filled out earlier, you can choose to keep or burn the Tai Sui talisman if it was included in the joss paper packet.
 But if you keep it, you will need to burn the talisman after Thank Tai Sui ritual in the end of the year.

 8. That is it for all the complete ritual of Bai Tai Sui at temple.
-Some temples will hand you a Tai Sui talisman separately, you can either keep it in your purpose and put it in the corresponding Tai Sui corner of the year.
-For example, in 2023, year of Rabbit, you can display the Tai Sui talisman in the east region of your house.
+Some temples will hand you a Tai Sui talisman separately, you can either keep it in your purse and put it in the corresponding Tai Sui corner of the year.
+For example, in 2024, the year of the dragon, you can display the Tai Sui talisman in the southeast region of your house.

 Above all these

-Please bear in the mind that the names, the methods, or details do not matter as much as averaged people stated, because there is one thing that goes above all these rules and belief, that is the prayer’s pious state during the prayer ritual.
-This mentality will connect and communicate prayers’ inner thoughts to Tai sui, integrating, and harmonizing prayers’ energy flow to Tai Sui that manifested in the rhythm of time and space, which is the most important part of Tai Sui ritual.
+Please bear in the mind that the names, methods, or details do not matter as much as average people stated, because there is one thing that goes above all these rules and beliefs, that is the prayer’s pious state during the prayer ritual.
+This mentality will connect and communicate prayers’ inner thoughts to Tai Sui, integrating, and harmonizing prayers’ energy flow to Tai Sui that manifested in the rhythm of time and space, which is the most important part of the Tai Sui ritual.